The Arousal video Game AnnotatIoN (AGAIN) Dataset: Games

 \section{Games}

 Nine games, across three different genres, were designed and developed as affect elicitors specifically for the AGAIN dataset.
 We put careful consideration to create software which is aesthetically pleasing, representative of popular sub-genres of games, can be understood immediately with a basic level of game literacy \cite{buckingham2007game}, and produces a coherent and consistent dataset without the need of heavy pre-processing.
-To achieve this, the games featured in AGAIN are all created using the Unity 3D engine\footnote{\url{https://unity.com/}}.
 The game genres were selected (racing, shooters, platformers) because they represent a good cross-section of the game genres \cite{vargas2020genre} and are among the most popular among gamers \cite{yannakakis2018artificial,sevin2020video}, but also because they have simple enough controls and clear mechanics so that players can pick them up quickly.
-Opposed to other genres, like role playing or strategy games, that require longer time investment and players to learn the specific mechanics, strategies and synergies, the games in the dataset relied on fast-paced genres and popular tropes to communicate the game rules as fast as possible.
+Opposed to other genres, such as role playing or strategy games, that require longer time investment and players to learn the specific mechanics, strategies and synergies, the games in the dataset relied on fast-paced genres and popular tropes to communicate the game rules as fast as possible.
 Specific games were designed under each genre are representative of the genre.